SolhavenGames/Elementals-of-Tulia/TuliaArc/CharacterArcs/KaelArcTulia.md

 ⦿ **T-Year 903**
 - Kael's family gets incredibly politically active, beginning to push back against the Knightsdale.
 Kael is encouraged to stay home, as his family fears for him due to his political past.

+⦿ **T-Year 903**
+- Dal yon Tulia breaks out, and some of Kael's family and friends are drafted.
+-
 ⦿ **T-Year 909**
 - Icik soldiers begin to enter Kael's nation to restore order and power to the government.
-- Kael's city becomes a direct hold out against Knightsdale
+- Kael's city becomes a direct hold out against Knightsdale in the Snai nation.

 ⦿ **T-Year 910**
 - Icik soldiers invade Kael's house and slaughter his family.
 They leave him alive due to him not being present at protests & his still underlying POI status.
 They leave the bodies there.